oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 <img width="900" src="images/Test_CrossAccountSTSReader.png"/>

 #### This is the output when the code succeeds.
 The IAM role successfully accesses confidential-report.txt.
 Establishing least-privilege on the IAM role to only allowed read-access to confidential-report.txt

+## Phase 5: CloudWatch & CloudTrail Auditing

+### AWS CloudTrail was configured to record relevant AWS activity.
+#### S3 data events were enabled to monitor object-level operations such as:
+* GetObject
+* PutObject
+* DeleteObject

+### Check CloudWatch Logs to see the log stream of the tested event
+#### Provide visibility into Lambda execution and used for debugging

+CloudTrail records API calls - we are looking at sts: AssumeRole and s3: GetObject CloudTrail can tell you who, what, where, what role, and what happened in CloudTrail Logs Create a S3 Bucket to store CloudTrail Trails